PlayFab/UnityEditorExtensions/README.md

 ## Setup:

   1. Download [this Asset Package](https://api.playfab.com/sdks/download/unity-edex "PlayFabEditorExtensions.unitypackage") and import into a new or existing project.
+    * EditorExtensions is meant to be moved as a whole folder: /PlayFabEditorExtensions/Editor/... if you wish to move the extension to not the root Asset folder, you MUST move the PlayFabEditorExtensions folder not just /Editor/
   2. Open the Editor Extensions via the Unity menu: **Window > PlayFab > Editor Extensions**
   3. Log in using an existing PlayFab developer account (or create a new account) to continue.
   4. Editor Extensions will automatically detect if you have a PlayFab SDK installed.